riku2015/pyham/README.md

 [wxPython](https://pypi.org/project/wxPython/) is required for graphical interface.

-[PyAudio](https://pypi.org/project/PyAudio/) is required for sound in the client.
-Not required for the server.
+[PyAudio](https://pypi.org/project/PyAudio/) is required for sound.

 ### How to install required libraries:
 > pip install wx